atomate/quick-server-backup/README.md

 - FTPHOST="backup.server.com"
 - FTPUSER="user"
 - FTPPASS="pass"
+- FTP_SUCCESS_MSG

 #### FOLDER
-directory to backup to. if it doesn't exist, file will be uploaded to first logged-in directory
+directory to backup; if it doesn't exist, file will be uploaded to first logged-in directory
 - FTPDIR="backups"

 #### EMAIL